 How to open a winmail.dat file using TNEF’s Enough

-TNEF's Enough is a macOS app designed to identify open winmail.dat files.
-Download it from the Mac App Store, launch it, drag the winmail.dat attachment onto it, or right-click the attachment and choose 'Open with' and TNEF's Enough.
+TNEF’s Enough is a macOS app designed to identify open winmail.dat files.
+Download it from the Mac App Store, open it, drag the winmail.dat attachment onto it, or right-click the attachment and choose ‘Open with’ and TNEF’s Enough.
 Once the application has opened it, you can export it in the correct file format.

 As you can see, there are a number of ways to open winmail.dat files on your Mac.
 Before you do that, however, you should make sure you know who sent it and what it contains.
 Our favorite method is Gmail because it’s so simple.
 But any of the others should also work.